Ali-Yazdanpanah/gpu-monitoring-tool/README.md

 # gpu-monitoring-tool
-NVIDIA gpu monitoring tool using nvml written in python
+NVIDIA gpu monitoring tool using nvml written in go